Fines for littering

 Basically this means that if you agree that an offence has been committed by you, then by paying the sum of money specified, no further action for the offence will be taken.

-This not only saves the time involved for everyone (including the offender) in prosecuting cases at court, but the fixed penalty notice is substantially lower than any fine imposed by the courts.
+This saves time involved for everyone (including the offender) in prosecuting cases at court and the fixed penalty notice is much lower than any fine imposed by the courts.
 The maximum fine that can be imposed by the courts for littering is £2,500.

 If you do not agree that you committed the offence for which you received the Fixed Penalty Notice then the matter will be dealt with through formal prosecution via the courts.